quicwg/base-drafts/draft-ietf-quic-http.md

 An HTTP implementation MUST NOT send frames or requests which would be invalid based on its current understanding of the peer's settings.
-All settings begin at an initial value, and are updated upon receipt of a SETTINGS frame.
+All settings begin at an initial value.
+Each endpoint can use these values to send messages before the peer's SETTINGS frame has arrived.
+This removes the need to wait for the SETTINGS frame before sending messages.
+When the SETTINGS frame arrives, any settings are changed to their new values.

 For servers, the initial value of each client setting is the default value.

 For clients using a 1-RTT QUIC connection, the initial value of each server setting is the default value.
 When a 0-RTT QUIC connection is being used, the initial value of each server setting is the value used in the previous session.
-Clients SHOULD store the settings the server provided in the session being resumed and MUST comply with stored settings until the current server settings are received.
-If the client did not store, or did not receive, server settings from the previous session, the initial value of each setting is the default value.
-A client can use these initial values to send requests before the server's SETTINGS frame has arrived.
-This removes the need for a client to wait for the SETTINGS frame before sending requests.
+Clients SHOULD store the settings the server provided in the connection where resumption information was provided.
+A client MUST comply with either stored settings -- or default values, if no values are stored -- when attempting 0-RTT.
+Once a server has provided new settings, clients MUST comply with those values.

 A server can remember the settings that it advertised, or store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
 A server uses the HTTP/3 settings values in determining whether to accept 0-RTT data.
-If the server cannot recover the settings from a session being resumed, it MUST NOT accept 0-RTT data.
+If the server cannot determine that the settings remembered by a client are compatible with its current settings, it MUST NOT accept 0-RTT data.
+(Remembered settings are compatible if a client complying with those settings would not violate the server's current settings.)

 A server MAY accept 0-RTT and subsequently provide different settings in its SETTINGS frame.
 If 0-RTT data is accepted by the server, its SETTINGS frame MUST NOT reduce any limits or alter any values that might be violated by the client with its 0-RTT data.
-The server MUST include all settings which differ from their default values, even if the value is unchanged from the previous session.
+The server MUST include all settings which differ from their default values.

 ### PUSH_PROMISE {#frame-push-promise}